IceTrooper/zut-masters/README.md

 Master's degree in Computer Science on The West Pomeranian University of Technology in Szczecin

 # Contents
-Repository contains code examples for master thesis about OpenCL.
+Repository contains code examples for master thesis about OpenCL on Intel GPU.

 List of examples:
 1. DeviceListing - print informations about OpenCL on devices.